-The second objective is realized by offering a major designed to prepare students for graduate studies in the life sciences, the health professions, or teaching.
-The department provides three concentrations: cellular and molecular biology, marine biology, and pre-health science (for those preparing for a career in the life sciences such as medicine, dentistry, optometry, veterinary medicine and other paramedical fields).
-For additional information regarding departmental programs and faculty, consult the department's web site at: www.shc.edu/biology.
+The objective of the Department of Biology is to provide students with a postsecondary education in the life sciences, the health professions, or teaching.
+The department offers three optional concentrations: Cellular and Molecular Biology, Organismal and Marine Biology, and Pre-Health Science (for those preparing for a career in medicine, dentistry, veterinary medicine, physical therapy, pharmacy, etc.).
+For additional information regarding departmental programs and faculty, please consult the College's website at: www.shc.edu.
+The departmental website contains faculty contact information, and prospective students are encouraged to contact departmental faculty for further information concerning our programs.